okeefem3/js-alg-ds-practice/problem-solving/README.md

 ### Multiple Pointers

 With some collection, have two "pointers" starting in different spots that move a certain direction based on some criteria until some condition is met.

+## Sliding Window

+Useful when looking for continous subsets usually of an array.
+Depending on conditions the window either increases or closes and a new one is created.

+## Divide and Conquer

+Divide a data set into smaller chunks and then repeat process with a subset of the data.
+Very good at reducing time complexity.
+Usually pretty good for some searching algorithms (binary search for instance.
+In binary search, it only works if the data is sorted.